 Gitte advises top managements in both the private and the public sector, and her clients are located all over Europe.

 As the founder of SIGNAL, Gitte has been involved in the development of every SIGNAL concept in; working, learning, living and culture and health.

 In the private sector, Gitte has advised big corporations e.g. DI, Danfoss, Deloitte, Carlsberg, Gorrissen & Federspiel, DONG, Shell, Siemens Windpower, Plesner, CODAN, Nordea, AP Møller, EY, Leo Pharma, H&M, MT Højgaard etc.

 In the public sector, within the state, Gitte advises several administrations in relation to fusions and new ways of working, including the development of a vision for the working place of the future at state level.
 Clients include e.g. Ministry of Defense / Command of Defence, Danish Agency for Culture, Danish Health Authority & Danish Medicines Agency, Danish Transport and Construction Agency, Danish Building & Property Agency etc.

-Along the years, SIGNAL has advised 60% of the Danish municipalities, in relations to fusions, reorganizations and new town halls, in relation to business development strategies, teaching and learning and new ways of working.
+Over the years, SIGNAL has advised 60% of the Danish municipalities, in relations to fusions, reorganisations and new townhalls, in relation to business development strategies, teaching and learning, and new ways of working.